menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. Select a DHCPv6 scope under :guilabel:`IPAM` >> :guilabel:`DHCP Scopes`

-2. Click on :guilabel:`Action` and :guilabel:`Manage Scope Instances`
+2. Click :guilabel:`Action`, and then :guilabel:`Manage Scope Instances`

-3. From the drop-down menu select a second server to manage the DHCP scope and click :guilabel:`Add` and enable the servers on which the split-scope should reside
+3. In the drop-down menu select a second server to manage the DHCP scope, and then click :guilabel:`Add`.
+Enable the servers on which the split-scope should reside.

 .. note::
    You can change the preference of the servers by clicking and dragging on the hamburger icon (three lines to the left of the server) to change the order of the servers.
 The second server will always have a preference of the **First Server Preference + 1** and each additional server will increment by 1.